searchtechnologies/kibana-logbrowser/README.md

-# The Kibana Log Browser browser [Search Technologies](http://www.searchtechnologies.com)
+# The Kibana Log Browser from [Search Technologies](http://www.searchtechnologies.com)

 > Browse your log files directly from Elasticsearch Kibana